odolbeau/directory-lister/README.md

-# List files & directories
+# List files & directories and allow direct download

-In order to allow download of files.
+Disclaimer: this project is far from secure and contains huge security breachs!
+I host it in a container and behind and http auth for personal needs only: don't ever use this in a critical environent!

 Inspiration for style: https://codemyui.com/directory-list-with-collapsible-nested-folders-and-files/